After quitting porn, a practical question often comes up: what happens with sex now?

 Healthy arousal is responsive.
 It arises in context: from physical closeness, emotional connection, attraction to a real person, the sensory experience of touch.
 It's less automatic and more integrated with the rest of your experience.

 This shift can feel disorienting at first.
-“Why am I not getting turned on as easily?”
-The answer is that your arousal system is learning to respond to a wider, more realistic range of inputs instead of a narrow, artificial one.
-That’s progress, even when it doesn’t feel like it.
+"Why am I not getting turned on as easily?"
+One possible answer is that your arousal system is learning to respond to a wider, more realistic range of inputs after relying on a narrow, artificial one.
+This can still be progress, even when it feels unfamiliar.

-If you used porn for years, your fantasy life is likely shaped by it: specific scenarios, categories, escalating content.
+If you used porn for years, your fantasy life is likely shaped by it: specific scenarios, categories, escalating content, and patterns of objectification.
 As you rewire, these porn-shaped fantasies gradually lose their intensity.
 They may still surface (especially under stress or boredom), but they become less vivid and less compelling.

 What replaces them is different for everyone.
 Many people describe fantasies that become more grounded: less about scenarios and more about people, sensation, and emotional connection.
-Some people find their fantasy life quiets down significantly, and they feel more present during actual sexual experiences because they’re not running a mental film alongside the real thing.
+Some people find their fantasy life quiets down significantly, and they feel more present during sexual experiences because there is less mental replay running alongside what is happening.

-You don’t need to police every sexual thought.
-But noticing where your fantasies come from (porn’s influence vs. genuine desire) is useful data about your rewiring progress.
+You do not need to police every sexual thought.
+Noticing where your fantasies come from (porn's influence vs. genuine desire) is useful data about your rewiring progress.

 Many people in recovery report increased physical sensitivity during sex.
 Sensations that felt muted or unremarkable while using porn become more vivid.
 Touch registers differently.
 The body, which was trained to respond primarily to visual input, begins responding to physical, emotional, and relational cues again.